projnanda/projnanda/README.md

 - Agent endpoints and metadata are stored as verifiable index entries
 - Entries can be queried or updated via a RESTful API

 The Index is not meant to be a monopoly.
 It's designed to be forkable and federated.
-Multiple NANDA-compatible registries can coexist.
+Multiple index-compatible registries can coexist.

 → [GitHub: Registry Spec](https://github.com/aidecentralized/nanda-index)

 ### 2. AgentFacts
 **[list39.org](https://list39.org)**

-Each agent can be associated with a structured set of facts—metadata that describes capabilities, provenance, uptime, hosting method, and more.
+Each agent is associated with a structured set of facts—metadata that describes capabilities, provenance, uptime, hosting method, and more.
 These are designed to be human-readable and machine-verifiable.

 Unlike traditional static schemas, AgentFacts evolve.
 They can contain: